carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

    * `x` indicates permission to e**x**ecute the file or directory
    * `-` is used where permission has not been granted.

-   There are three fields of `rwx` permissions following the spot for `d`:
+   There are three sets of `rwx` permissions following the spot for `d`:

-   * The first set of `rwx` are the permissions that the `u`ser who owns the file has (in this case the owner is `yourUsername`).
+   * The first set of `rwx` settings specifies the permissions that the `u`ser who owns the file has (in this case the owner is `{{ site.remote.user }}`).
-   * The second set of `rwx`s are permissions that other members of the owner's `g`roup share (in this case, the group is named `yourGroup`); shorthand is `g`.
+   * The second set specifies the permissions that other members of the owner's `g`roup share (in this case, the group is named `{{ site.remote.group }}`); shorthand is `g`.
-   * The third set of `rwx`s are permissions that all `o`ther users can do with a file.
+   * The third set specifies the permissions that control what all `o`ther users can do with the file.
-   * Although files are typically created with read permissions for everyone, typically the permissions on your home directory prevent others from being able to access the file in the first place.
+   * Although files are typically created with read permissions for everyone, the permissions on your home directory prevent others from being able to access the file in the first place.
 2. **References:** This counts the number of references ([hard links]( https://en.wikipedia.org/wiki/Hard_link)) to the item (file, folder, symbolic link or "shortcut").
 3. **Owner:** This is the username of the user who owns the file.
-Their permissions are indicated in the first permissions field.
+Their permissions are indicated in the first permissions set.
 4. **Group:** This is the user group of the user who owns the file.
-Members of this user group have permissions indicated in the second permissions field.
+Members of this user group have permissions indicated in the second permissions set.
 5. **Size of item:** This is the number of bytes in a file, or the number of [filesystem blocks](https://en.wikipedia.org/wiki/Block_(data_storage)) occupied by the contents of a folder.
 (We can use the `-h` option here to